collardeau/react-with-state-props/README.md

 #### resetable `bool` default: `false`

 `resetable: true` will create a handler that will set the state to its initialState.
-For example, `resetCounter`.
+For example, `handlers.resetCounter`.

 ## withHandlers `objOf(func)`